We’re in the age of podcasts, radio apps, and audiobooks, and now couldn’t be a better time to convert your eBook into an audiobook.

 Option 2: Self-Recording in a Studio

-The second path to creating an audiobook is self-recording.
-Realize that self-recording may be more costly in terms of effort, time, and financial output.
-The largest cost for self-recording will be the paid time to use a pro recording studio.
+Your second option for creating an audiobook is self-recording in a studio.
+Realize that self-recording may be more costly in terms of effort, time, and money, especially from the paid time to use a pro recording studio.

 - Book your recording studio three weeks ahead of time.